breatheco-de/content/src/content/lesson/conditionals-in-programing-java.md

 ![Conditionals](https://ucarecdn.com/e73b673e-d744-45a7-a1ed-61a1dae49560/)

-LThe decision statements are: ʻif-then-else` and `switch`.
+The decision statements are: ʻif-then-else` and `switch`.

 ## Using ʻif ... then ... else``